timfayz/elementcss/docs/0_preface.md

 ##What is CSS framework?

-`[edit]` CSS frameworks are pre-prepared libraries that allow you make easier, more standards-compliant styling of web pages using the Cascading Style Sheets language. ([wiki](http://en.wikipedia.org/wiki/CSS_frameworks))
+CSS frameworks are pre-prepared libraries that allow you prototype your CSS GUI easier, with enhanced cross-browser support using the Cascading Style Sheets language. ([wiki](http://en.wikipedia.org/wiki/CSS_frameworks))

 ##What is SASS?